tailoric/image-search-cog/README.md

 ## IQDB uses danbooru API

-This means that to use the `iqdb` a valid Danbooru Username and API Key is needed. those should be put into a json file with the following structure:
+This means that to use the `iqdb` command, a valid Danbooru username and API key is needed. those should be put into a json file with the following structure:

 ```json